anag1991/terraform-gcp-asg/README.md

 ## Usage
-- This block of code builds auto scaler with the load balancer.
+- The usage of the module could be like this
 ```
 resource "google_compute_autoscaler" "asg" {
   zone = var.asg_config["zone"]